diflores/minecraft-status-bot/README.md

 /pucha Sends a Cries in Spanish GIF.
 ```

-The bot checks every 60 seconds if there are new players online, if so, sends a mesage to the chat with id `NEW_PLAYERS_CHAT_ID`, with a list of those new players.
+The bot checks every 60 seconds if there are new players online.
+If so, sends a mesage to the chat with id `NEW_PLAYERS_CHAT_ID`, with a list of those new players.

 ## TO-DO